NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 https://spicetify.app/docs/getting-started

-My script all time Reinstall and update !
+My script will do all time Reinstall and update !
 Your settings will be not lost after that
 ---------------------------------------------

 if youwont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually)